someCatInTheWorld/snail-blocks/msg/README.md

 - `en.json`: Script-generated file, used by scratch-blocks.
 Contains default english text in JSON.

+# /input
+Files used by the custom PenguinMod Scripts (NOT the Scratch scripts)

 # /output
 Script-generated files by the custom PenguinMod Scripts (NOT the Scratch scripts)